-Equipment issues account for almost 1 in 4 operating room errorsJuly 25th, 2013 in Other /
+Equipment issues account for almost 1 in 4 operating room errorsJuly 25, 2013 in Medicine & Health / Other

 Around a quarter of all operating room errors are caused by technology/equipment problems, indicates an analysis of the available evidence, published online in BMJ Quality & Safety.